 She is a long time resident of Woodend and the Macedon Ranges and is passionate about conserving and growing it’s sense of place and community.

 David holds both Bachelor and Masters degrees in Commerce.
 He has held a variety of operational, administrative and management roles with Shell Australia, in a number of Australian states over a 27 year period and a 3 year stint in London with Shell International Petroleum.
 David then joined Harvey World Travel Group Ltd. David was at the company for 13 years, the last 5 as Managing Director.
 David and wife Marion have a long standing interest in the arts, more especially orchestral and baroque music, ballet and theatre.

 Since moving to the Macedon Ranges in late 2013, David has been actively involved in supporting the success of the Tourism sector.
-David chairs Tourism Macedon Ranges and is Vice President of the Macedon Ranges Accommodation Association.
-He is also a member of the Gisborne SES.
+David is Secretary / Treasurer of Tourism Macedon Ranges and is Vice President of the Macedon Ranges Accommodation Association.

 Rohan Miller, Committee Member